St James' Park: 1998 expansion

-Following the withdrawal of the Leazes Park plan, the club proposed expansion of St James' Park to over 52,000 capacity, through major construction of a second tier over the Milburn Stand, Leazes End and adjoining corner, adding to a structure that was itself just four years old.
-After a refusal by the Secretary of State to take the application to an enquiry, permission was obtained in July 1998.
-For minimal disruption to seating capacity during construction, the project required 3-day shutdowns of work on home match days.
+Following the withdrawal of the Leazes Park plan, the club proposed expansion of St. James' Park to over 52,000 capacity, through major construction of a second tier over the Milburn Stand, Leazes End and adjoining corner, adding to a structure that was itself just four years old.
+After a refusal by the Secretary of State to take the application to an inquiry, permission was obtained in July 1998.
+For minimal disruption to seating capacity during construction, the project required three-day shutdowns of work on home match days.
 750 seats were lost during construction.
 During this expansion, executive boxes in the East Stand were demolished and replaced by seating blocks from pitch level up to the existing rows, in a mirror image of the Milburn Stand.
 The executive boxes were transferred to the new Milburn/Leazes complex, with more added to the Gallowgate End.
 During development, the additional stand and roof was constructed while leaving the existing cantilever roof intact until the last possible moment These developments increased capacity to approximately 52,143.
 The construction was completed in July 2000 at a cost of £42 million.
 Ironically, after opposition from local residents to the relocation plan, the expansion of the current ground at the Leazes End has further reduced the view of Leazes Park from Leazes Terrace, although this is now student accommodation.

 Save Our Seats campaign

 The 1998 redevelopment caused controversy when the club informed 4,000 season-ticket-holding fans that their seat prices would be increased to corporate rates, with the option of paying these or being moved to seats in the proposed expanded sections.
-Half of these fans were 'bondholders', who had paid £500 in 1994 which they asserted guaranteed them an option on their specific seat for 10 years.
+Half of these fans were 'bondholders', who had paid £500 in 1994 which they asserted guaranteed them an option on their specific seat for ten years.
 Some fans resisted, and after two high-court cases and a Save Our Seats campaign, the club was allowed to move the fans, under an exceptional circumstances clause.
 As a gesture of goodwill, the club did not pursue the fans for legal costs awarded over their insured limit.